 Food is my life.
-When I was eight years old I won an essay contest for writing about the person I admire the most: the dude who invented lasagna.
+When I was eight years old I entered an essay contest for writing about the person I admire the most: the dude who invented lasagna.
 I read cookbooks the way other girls read Sweet Valley High.
-By high school I was traveling around my native New York City to feed my insatiable desire for all things edible and exotic.
+By high school I was exploring my native New York City to feed my insatiable desire for all things edible and exotic.
 By my early 20s, I was working in the food business, trying to learn everything I could from anyone willing to teach me.
-Over the past 15 years I’ve managed to start a bakery, write two cookbooks, make some television appearances, and even score myself a James Beard nomination for food writing.
+Since then, I’ve managed to start a bakery, write two cookbooks, make some television appearances, and work as a food writer.
 You’d think my children would respect this, right?

 OF COURSE THEY DON’T.